mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 #### 5:35

 The first one, *ignorance* – *mumyo* in Japanese – and also *craving* and *grasping*, those three are *klesha* in Sanskrit: *delusion*. *Klesha* means *affliction*.

 This is because, yesterday I told you that *mumyo* – *ignorance*, *avidyā* – is that we are *doomed* not to understand. *Doomed* means fated.
 We are “doomed” not to understand what the truth is, as it is.
 We don’t understand intellectually.
 We are already there, but we don’t understand, we are doomed not to understand truth as it is.
 This is what is called *pain*; *affliction*.
 That’s why [Buddha](glossary#buddha) says life is characterized by [*suffering*](glossary#suffering).
 This is really suffering.
 But we cannot stop it – because we are already there.
 Even though intellectually we don’t understand, still we feel, and we want to know.
 We want to know but we cannot understand, that’s why that is *affliction*, *suffering*.
 This is the basic, basic nature of human being.
 That’s why first [there is] *avidyā*, ignorance.

-And *avidyā*, ignorance, and *craving* and *grasping*, this is what is called *klesha*, delusion.
+*Avidyā*, ignorance, and *craving* and *grasping*, this is what is called *klesha*, delusion.
 And also *consciousness*, *name and form*, *six consciousnesses*, *tangibility*, and also *reception*, *birth*, *old age and death*: those are called *suffering*.

 *Karmic result* – *karma-vipāka* – means the body and mind you have now.
 For instance, *name and form* is your body. [...]
 And also *six consciousnesses*.
 And also if you have *six consciousnesses*, if you have the six organs, immediately you have to face six objects.
 Always six organs face six objects.
 This is *tangibility*, *contact*.
 Without contact [we cannot accept.] \[This is the present life.]